 This should immediately create a file at the path specified.
 Unlike the Exchange Admin Center, you can use a local path here versus a UNC path.
 For example, C:\Users\SuperTekBoy\Desktop\ExportedCert.PFX.

 Now that we have our exported certificate, let’s move to importing.

 From the Certificates tab, click More () >> Import Exchange Certificate.

 On the Import Exchange Certificate dialog, specify the path to the PFX file we created earlier.
 In our example, we had saved this to the desktop of our server – \\EX16-01\C$\Users\SuperTekBoy\Desktop\ExportedCert.PFX.
 Enter the password you specified in the previous section.
 Click Ok.

 Next, specify all servers you want to import this certificate to.

-On the Select a Server dialog pick your server and click the Add button.
-To remove a server click the Remove link to the right of its name.
+On the Select Server dialog, pick your server and click the Add button.
+To remove a server, click the Remove link to the right of its name.
 Click Ok.
-In our example we will just be importing to EX16-02.
+In our example, we will just be importing to EX16-02.